mark-ruddy/catsploit/README.md

 # Catsploit
 Catsploit is an open-source modern exploitation framework.

 Catsploit is currently in early development and the project is aiming to attract contributors who are interested in building the next generation exploitation framework in Rust.
+The project is intended to stay 100% open-source with no premium version, and is licensed under GPLv3.

 ## Install
 To install as a crate: `cargo install catsploit`